 - Overloading.
 An overloaded tractor-trailer poses a threat to other vehicles on the road.
 The extra weight on transport trucks can cause a driver to lose control of the carrier and/or increase stopping distance and braking time.

 - Unsecured Cargo.
 A car carrier truck can lose vehicles without realizing it.
 A carrier may hit a large pothole and lose an unsecured vehicle hanging off the back, sending the unmanned vehicle falling onto the highway.

 Holding Truck Drivers and Trucking Companies Accountable

-If you or a loved one has been seriously injured in an accident involving a automobile transport truck, contact Chris Davis and the team at Davis Law Group at (206) 727-4000 to schedule your free legal consultation.
+If you or a loved one has been seriously injured in an accident involving an automobile transport truck, contact Chris Davis and the experienced team of accident attorneys at Davis Law Group at (206) 727-4000 to schedule your free legal consultation.